Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 * More difficult to understand
 * Still not certain to cover all important features!
 * pdf may not be readily available
-* Very low-probability samples can have a very large weight because of the division, introducing noise
+* Very low-probability samples can have a very large weight, introducing noise (because of the division)
 * Halving noise requires 4 times more samples

 ### 5) Importance Sampling

-So all in all, what we've been doing until now is praying to pick the best random samples but that's not an effective way to choose random samples, isn't it?
+So all in all, what we've been doing until now is praying to pick the best random samples but that's not an effective way to choose random samples, is it?

 That's where importance sampling comes into play: choose the best samples!

-As elegantly put in [^2], Monte-Carlo integration is a stochastic process so even though we may know the pdf of a function, we cannot *choose* to place the samples where we deem they are more important than others, otherwise we would bias the sampling and we would get an incorrect value for the integral.
+As elegantly put in [^2], Monte-Carlo integration is a stochastic process so even though we may know the pdf of a function, we cannot *choose* to place the samples where we deem it would be more interesting, otherwise we would bias the sampling and we would get an incorrect value for the integral.

 Instead, we still must draw random numbers from our uniform random numbers generator and *bend* the distribution to make it draw more samples in the places that are more important (i.e. where the pdf is higher).